choth02/github-hook/README.md

 ### Create a new web hook

 ```
-github-hook web plataformatec/devise "pull_request, push" --url=http://mycallback.com/callback
+github-hook web plataformatec/devise "pull_request, push" --url=http://mycallback.com/callback --content-type=json
 ```

-This creates a new web hook that calls the url specified by `--url`.
-The events that this hooks listens must be the third argument and they must be separeted by commas.
+This creates a new web hook that calls the url specified by `--url` with a content type of json.
+The events that this hooks listens must be the third argument and they must be separated by commas.

 ### Create a new campfire hook